astropy/astropy/docs/coordinates/definitions.rst

   latitude/longitude on the Earth.

-* A "Coordinate Frame," "Reference Frame," or just "Frame" is a specific realization of a reference system — e.g., the ICRF, or J2000 equatorial coordinates.
+* A "Coordinate Frame," "Reference Frame," or just "Frame" is a specific realization of a reference system (e.g., the ICRF, or J2000 equatorial coordinates).
 For some systems, there may be only one meaningful frame, while others may have many different frames (differentiated by something like a different equinox, or a different set of reference points).